The Art of the Silent Treaty Position

 Let’s look at another compelling example involving musicians and artists.
 Some treaties do not specifically address entertainers.
 In those treaties, such as the U.S.-Russia Income Tax Treaty, entertainers would be exclusively taxable in their country of tax residency pursuant to Article 13 (Independent Personal Services) with no limit of the amount.
 Russia allows for individuals to voluntarily register as tax residents.
 Doing so would subject said individual to Russian taxation, but it would also make that individual eligible for benefits under the U.S.-Russia Income Tax Treaty.
 The earnings could be paid to an account outside of Russian to avoid capital export restrictions.
 As a result, the individual’s income would be taxed at only 13% with no additional U.S. tax.

-You can read about these advanced topics and more in our book International Taxation in Plain English, which is available on Amazon Prime: click here.If you think you could benefit from a Silent Treaty Position, contact our firm to schedule a free consultation by clicking here.
+You can read about these advanced topics and more in our book International Taxation in Plain English, which is available on Amazon Prime: click here.If you think you could benefit from a Silent Treaty Position, contact an international tax attorney at Castro & Co. schedule a free consultation.
+Call (833) 227-8761 or complete our online form.

 See Green v.
 C.I.R., 95 T.C.M.
 1512 (2008), aff’d, 322 F. App'x 412 (5th Cir.
 2009) (even if informal documents constitute an income tax return, a treaty position absolutely requires an IRS-issued Form 8833).